MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/directions-module/waypoint-class.md

 manager: "stevelom"
 ms.service: "bing-maps"
 ---

 # Waypoint Class

-In order to calculate a route between locations you need to first add all the locations as Waypoints to the [DirectionsManager](directionsmanager-class.md).
+In order to calculate a route between locations you need to first add all the locations as waypoints to the [DirectionsManager](directionsmanager-class.md).
 When creating an instance of the Waypoint class you must pass in an object containing [WaypointOptions](waypointoptions-object.md).

 ## Constructor